pytexas/2026/docs/sponsors/recruiter.md

 ## The Career Corner

 The Career Corner is an exclusive activation available only through our Recruiter sponsorship tiers.
-It's simple: you provide resume reviews and career advice to attendees, and they love you for it.
+You provide resume reviews and career advice to attendees, and they love you for it.
+And you can collect info on an opt-in basis with people who come to connect with you.

 ### How It Works